nwokolawrence6/shuttlershq_test/lawrence-nwoko.md

 **The Following should be implemented in a production testing environment**

+###Future updates
 ``
-The API response should also be tested for its return values in order to certify that it conforms to the structure required; this will make it more effective in catching errors.
+The API wolud also be tested for its return values in order to certify that it conforms to the structure required; this will make it more effective in catching errors.
 ``